-12.1.
-Rugby AU will:

-- 12.1.1. ensure that the Rugby AU Chief Medical Officer responds to all applications sent to them by any Team Doctor for the registration of a Player on the Rugby AU Self-Injection Register; and - 12.1.2. ensure that the Rugby AU Self-Injection Register is kept up-to-date and is accessible by each Team Doctor.

-- 12.2.1. ensure that any injection of a substance into any of the PRB's Players complies with Articles 26 to 30 of Schedule 1 (Player Obligations); - 12.2.2. ensure that, before any injection of a substance is administered to any of the PRB's Players by a Doctor or Nurse, that Doctor or Nurse checks: - a) the correct Player is receiving the Medication; - b) the correct Medication is being administered; - c) the correct dose is being administered; - d) the correct route of administration is being utilised; and - e) the Medication has not expired; - 12.2.3. ensure that any Doctor or Nurse who injects a substance into any of the PRB's Players, complies with, or notifies the PRB's Team Doctor for the purposes of complying with Article 15 (Keeping medical records); - 12.2.4. ensure that any written confirmation from the PRB's Team Doctor to any of the PRB's Players, confirming that Player's registration on the Rugby AU Self-Injection register, is not provided unless and until the application to which the confirmation relates has been approved in writing by the Rugby AU Chief Medical Officer; - 12.2.5. ensure that the PRB has an appropriate amount of injection equipment on hand at all times to meet the medical requirements of the PRB's Players that are reasonably anticipated; - 12.2.6. ensure that all injectable substances and injecting equipment are stored in a safe and secure environment, and access to which is exclusively controlled by the PRB's Team Doctor (except for substances and equipment used by a Player registered on the Rugby AU Self-Injection List); and - 12.2.7. only access the information on the Rugby AU Self-Injection Register through the PRB's Team Doctor.
+- 12.1.
+Rugby AU will: - 12.1.1. ensure that the Rugby AU Chief Medical Officer responds to all applications sent to them by any Team Doctor for the registration of a Player on the Rugby AU Self-Injection Register; and - 12.1.2. ensure that the Rugby AU Self-Injection Register is kept up-to-date and is accessible by each Team Doctor. - 12.2.
+PRBs will: - 12.2.1. ensure that any injection of a substance into any of the PRB's Players complies with Articles 25 to 29 of Schedule 1 (Player Obligations) including by prohibiting personnel other than a Doctor or Nurse from injecting any substance into a Player; - 12.2.2. ensure that, before any injection of a substance is administered to any of the PRB's Players by a Doctor or Nurse, that Doctor or Nurse checks: - a) the correct Player is receiving the Medication; - b) the correct Medication is being administered; - c) the correct dose is being administered; - d) the correct route of administration is being utilised; and - e) the Medication has not expired; - 12.2.3. ensure that any Doctor or Nurse who injects a substance into any of the PRB's Players, complies with, or notifies the PRB's Team Doctor for the purposes of complying with Article 17 (Keeping medical records); - 12.2.4. ensure that any written confirmation from the PRB's Team Doctor to any of the PRB's Players, confirming that Player's registration on the Rugby AU Self-Injection register, is not provided unless and until the application to which the confirmation relates has been approved in writing by the Rugby AU Chief Medical Officer;

+- 12.2.5. ensure that the PRB has an appropriate amount of injection equipment on hand at all times to meet the medical requirements of the PRB's Players that are reasonably anticipated; - 12.2.6. ensure that all injectable substances and injecting equipment are stored in a safe and secure environment, and access to which is exclusively controlled by the PRB's Team Doctor (except for substances and equipment used by a Player registered on the Rugby AU Self-Injection List subject to the restrictions imposed by individual venues or competitions); - 12.2.7. ensure that disposal of all injecting material is through the use of sharps bins and medical waste bags as appropriate; and - 12.2.8. only access the information on the Rugby AU Self-Injection Register through the PRB's Team Doctor. - 12.2.9.
+All other personnel must not be in possession of injecting equipment, unless authorised by the CMO or PRB Team Doctor.